thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 So there we have it: The <i>Highlights-from-my-days-of-absence.</i>

 <br>
 P.S.
-I know you might be wondering why the title is "btw, Who dines for two months?" when it should rather have been "btw, Who dines for <i>exactly</i> two months?"
+I know you might be wondering why the title is "btw, who dines for two months?" when it should rather have been "btw, who dines for <b><i>exactly</i></b> two months?"
 <br>
 .<br>
 .<br>
 .<br>
 If the joke didn't make sense, know this one last thing—sure, it's me.
-But, it might be you, too.<i> at fault.</i>
+But, it might be you, too.<i><b> at fault.</b></i>